EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 > [azure-storage-blob][azure-storage-blob] and (optionally)
 > [azure-identity][azure-identity]

-For Networker the PostgreSQL has to be configured as a backup client.
+For Networker the PostgreSQL server has to be configured as a backup client.
 The Networker Client and Extended Software packages have to be installed.

 ## Installation